DRA6N/Terrene_Obsidian/1. World Almanac/Modules/Sewers and Spiders (2-4)/Sewers and Spiders.md

 Kimbatuul is the leader of the **Order of Honor**, a neighborhood watch association composed of concerned citizens which fights whatever crime the city guard are too afraid or busy to.
 When Kimbatuul first started the Order of Honor, more than twenty years ago, she was an accomplished warrior and crafty tactician.
 Over the years, her body has begun to betray her and the Order's membership dwindled.
 Now, only she carries the banner ,and she only fights in spirit.

-Kimbatuul is looking for new hearoes to take up her name and start a second generation of heroes to work for the people of Port Gisahl.
+Kimbatuul is looking for new hearoes to take up her name and start a second generation of heroes to work for the people of Underdale.
 She asks the party to bring Thandion back to her, alive.
 If they do, she inducts them as knights into the Order of Honor.

 ***Following the tree eyed cat***
 A fiendish three eyed cat sits on a nearby wall and stares at the party until it has their attention.
 It leads the party back to the home of Ungren Lomm, an arcanaloth who is disguised as a wizened human archmage.
 Ungren can tell the party where Thandion has gone in exchange for a memory from each of them.
 A powerful memory, something meaningful.
 Something that hurts.
 In addition, Ungren asks that the party bring any magical items they find to him so he can add them to his collection.